dinner recipes

 I’m sharing my HUGE list of healthy school lunch ideas to make packing lunches EASY!
 (100+ ideas on one sheet!)
 Read below for the four components you need, tips + tricks, plenty of kids school lunch ideas, and my favorite items that make packing easy.

 Let’s face it, there is a LOT of work when it comes to feeding kids!
-There’s breakfast (try my apple oat bars, Greek yogurt parfaits, or banana oatmeal pancakes), lunches (that’s what you’re here for!), snacks (check out my Costco snack list for kids!), and then it’s dinner…phew (let the slow cooker do the work with crockpot chicken and potatoes or crockpot salsa chicken).
+There’s breakfast (try my apple oat bars, Greek yogurt parfaits, or banana oatmeal pancakes), lunches (that’s what you’re here for!), snacks (check out my best snack list or Costco snack list for kids!), and then it’s dinner…phew (let the slow cooker do the work with crockpot chicken and potatoes or crockpot salsa chicken).
 Anyone else need a sweet cream cold foam to get through it?!

 Estimated reading time: 6 minutes